 Fibroids can cause considerably disabling symptoms – including heavy, painful periods, urinary problems, miscarriages and sometimes infertility.

 It is thought that Fibroids’ development is associated with hormones – Oestrogen and Progesterone.

-There are other possible associations for developing Fibroids - learn more in this video.
+In addition, there are other possible associations for developing Fibroids – learn more in this video.